This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on “Precision Investment Casting”.

 Explanation: As control of grain size and its orientation is possible in investment castings, so it makes the casting ready for use without any requirement of machining.
 This is particularly useful for those hard to machine materials such as nimonic alloys.
 So this process saves time and money both, which is usually spent on machining for other processes.

-11. Investment casting is cheap process with no limits on size and mass of the casting.
+11. Investment casting is a cheap process with no limits on size and mass of the casting.

 12. Which of the following products is mostly produced by precision investment casting?